0smic/math-problem-solver/README.md

-# quadratic-with-C
+# Features
+- Can find the root of the quadratic eqn
-Calc the Root and range of the Quadratic Eqn
+- Can find the Determinant of the Matrix